mathoudebine/turing-smart-screen-python/README.md

 A Windows-only software is [available in Chinese](https://lgb123-1253504678.cos.ap-beijing.myqcloud.com/35inch.rar) or [in English](https://lgb123-1253504678.cos.ap-beijing.myqcloud.com/35inchENG.rar) to manage this display.
 This software allows creating themes to display your computer sensors on the screen, but does not offer a simple way to display custom pictures or text.

+## Features
-This Python script has been created to do some simple operations on this display like :
+This Python script can do some simple operations on the Turing display like :
 - **Display custom picture**
 - **Display text**
 - **Display progress bar**